bisforboman/exjobb/README.md

 ## References

-[1] Miorandi, Daniele, et al. "Internet of things: Vision, applications and research challenges."
-Ad Hoc Networks 10.7 (2012): 1497-1516.
+[1] Miorandi, D., Sicari, S., De Pellegrini, F. and Chlamtac, I., 2012.
+Internet of things: Vision, applications and research challenges.
+Ad Hoc Networks, 10(7), pp.1497-1516.

-[2] Medaglia, Carlo Maria, and Alexandru Serbanati.
-"An overview of privacy and security issues in the internet of things."
-The Internet of Things.
-Springer New York, 2010.
-389-395.
+[2] Medaglia, C.M. and Serbanati, A., 2010.
+An overview of privacy and security issues in the internet of things.
+In The Internet of Things (pp. 389-395).
+Springer New York.

-[3] Weber, Rolf H. "Internet of Things–New security and privacy challenges."
-Computer Law & Security Review 26.1 (2010): 23-30.
+[3] Weber, R.H., 2010.
+Internet of Things–New security and privacy challenges.
+Computer Law & Security Review, 26(1), pp.23-30.

-[4] Li, Yibin, et al. "Privacy protection for preventing data over-collection in smart city."
-(2015).
+[4] Li, Y., Dai, W., Ming, Z. and Qiu, M., 2015.
+Privacy protection for preventing data over-collection in smart city.

-[5] Keshavarzian, Abtin, Huang Lee, and Lakshmi Venkatraman.
-"Wakeup scheduling in wireless sensor networks."
-Proceedings of the 7th ACM international symposium on Mobile ad hoc networking and computing.
-ACM, 2006.
+[5] Keshavarzian, A., Lee, H. and Venkatraman, L., 2006, May.
+Wakeup scheduling in wireless sensor networks.
+In Proceedings of the 7th ACM international symposium on Mobile ad hoc networking and computing (pp. 322-333).
+ACM.